CoryParsnipson/electronics-experiments/ap5726-lcd-backlight-driver/README.md

 The schematic of this breakout board is fairly minimal and based on [page 12 of the AP5726 datasheet](https://www.diodes.com/assets/Datasheets/AP5726.pdf).

-My schematic has the addition of a solder jumper on the LED\_A pin and a test pad on the FB pin.
+My schematic has the addition of a solder jumper on the LED\_K pin and a test pad on the FB pin.
 This is because the intention is to dim the lights using the ENABLE pin, but in case I wanted to use a filtered pwm signal, I would be able to splice a voltage and resistor with the solder jumper.

 For more information about this, see the "LED Dimming" section below.